 - Pure Duopoly: Where there are only two rivals in the market

-- Example, Beverage Industry – Coca Cola & Pepsi
+- For example, Beverage Industry – Coca-Cola & Pepsi

-- Cournot Duopoly: the assumption that rival companies produce identical product, and try to maximize their profit by controlling the production is called Cournot duopoly
+- Cournot Duopoly: the assumption that rival companies produce an identical product and try to maximize their profit by controlling the production is called the Cournot duopoly

 - Bertrand Duopoly: In this Game, it is assumed price is variable and not the units of production.